mazhengcn/apnn-slides/slides.md

   \end{aligned}
 $$

-We only need to focus on the first term and taking $\varepsilon \to 0$, this will led to
+We only need to focus on the first term and taking $\varepsilon \to 0$, this will lead to

 $$
 \begin{equation*}